ozgursarikamis/typescript-sandbox/documentation/Configuring, Compiling, and Debugging TypeScript 4 Projects.md

 > Global Version: **Fallback** for when there is not a local version!

 > Embedded Version: Fixed version built into some software (i.e., VSCode, Webstorm)

+## What is `TypeScript` Compiler

+- Turns TypeScript into browser-compatible language
+- Browsers understand Javascript, but not TypeScript
+- Results may be different based on compiler version.
+- Can be executed automatically by watching for changes in files.